navatharaagi/AWS-Developer-Tools/README.md

 #### 2.Setup and Configuration (Roles and Policies)
 1. Provision an IAM user with a custom CodeDeploy Policy
 - Gives a non-admin user the rights to manage all the elements needed to use CodeDeploy.
-2. Create an Instance Profile
-- This allows you to launch EC2 instances that are configured for use with CodeDeploy.
-3. Create a Service Role
-- This will allow CodeDeploy to communicate and interact with other AWS Services 4.Install the AWS Command Line Interface (CLI)

 1. AWS—>IAM—>Policies—>Create Policy—>Create Own Policy—>“CodeDeployCustomUser”—>Policy Document (Paste the following code in policy document)—>create Policy
 ```sh
 {